When Kernels Multiply, Clusters Unify: Fusing Embeddings with the Kronecker Product: NeurIPS Paper Checklist

-To apply the Kronecker product-based fusion of the embeddings, we propose the \emph{KrossFuse} method, where we define the following symmetrized cross-modal embedding $\widetilde{\gamma}=(\widetilde{\phi}_{\gamma, X},\widetilde{\phi}_{\gamma, T})$ to play the role of the uni-modal embedding $\gamma=(\gamma_X)$ in the Kronecker fusion process: Here, $C>0$ is defined as a hyperparameter constant determining the constant similarity score of every two data points in the missing modality.
+Here, $C>0$ is defined as a hyperparameter constant determining the constant similarity score of every two data points in the missing modality.
 Note that $\phi$ denotes the feature map of the given kernel function for the single-modality embedding, and $d$ denotes the dimension of $\phi$'s output vector.

 Given the symmetrized cross-modal embedding $\widetilde{\gamma}$ which also applies to the non-shared modality $\mathcal{T}$, KrossFuse combines the cross-modal embedding $\psi=(\psi_X,\psi_T)$ (e.g. CLIP) and the uni-modal embedding $\gamma$ (e.g. DINOv2) by taking the Kronecker product of $\psi$ and $\widetilde{\gamma}$ in each modality as: